Karimsuhail/Weather/Weather-app/README.md

 ### Run tests

-- There is no automated tests for this project.
+- There are no automated tests for this project.

 ## Future features